saraicarus/genomeup_doc/README.md

 The builded docs is hosted by `Read the docs <http://readthedocs.org/>`_ and is available on `GenomeUp doc <http://genomeup-doc.readthedocs.io/en/latest/index.html>`_.
 It supports `Sphinx <http://sphinx.pocoo.org/>`_ docs written with `reStructuredText <http://sphinx.pocoo.org/rest.html>`_ .

+If you have questions or suggestions contact me here on GitHub or send a request by andrea.spinelli@genomeup.com